davidgiven/fluxengine/doc/disk-eco1.md

 Disk: VDS Eco1
 ==============

 The Eco1 is a Italian CP/M machine produced in 1982.
-It used twin 8" drives, each storing 1.2MB, which was quite impressive for a CP/M machine in those days.
+It had 64kB of RAM, in later models expandable up to 384kB, and _two_ Z80 processors.
+One of these was used solely for managing the twin 8" drives, each storing 1.2MB, which was quite impressive for a CP/M machine in those days.
 Visually it is best described as 'very brown'.

 <div style="text-align: center">
 <a href="vds-eco1.jpg"> <img src="vds-eco1.jpg" alt="A contemporary advert for the Eco1"/></a>